mcarr-and/go-gin-marshalling/docs/Microk8s-install-pi.md

 local changes to your `/etc/hosts` to use nginx-ingress with the k3d cluster.

-change `192.168.XX.XX` to the IP Address a Worker Node raspberrypi.
+change `192.168.XX.XX` to the IP Address of a Worker Node raspberrypi.

 ```
     192.168.XX.XX	k-dashboard.local jaeger.local otel-collector.local grafana.local prometheus.local kiali.local album-store.local proxy-serivce.local registry.local